 Traveling to the Philippines: Safety and Travel Insurance Advice

 Tourism is hugely important in the Philippines – and impactful.
 More than 10% of the country’s GDP comes from the tourism sector.
 There some 7,641 islands spread out over 82 provinces in 17 regions.
 Some of the country’s top attractions include biodiversity, diving, sailing, and rainforests.
 The Philippines is also hugely important as a cultural destination.
 For instance, it’s home to 6 UNESCO world heritage sites, 3 UNESCO intangible cultural heritage practices, 1 UNESCO creative city designation, and 8 ASEAN Heritage Parks, among other honors.
-It’s no wonder than more than 4 million people visit the Philippines each year!
+It’s no wonder that more than 4 million people visit the Philippines each year!
 If you’re planning on traveling to the Philippines, this is the critical health, travel, insurance, and safety advice you need.

 Quality of Filipino Health Care and Travel Insurance Options